TABLE OF CONTENTS

 We also have a bucket for any “other” material intersection points that fall outside of the classifications above, such as sponsorship of startup accelerators, participation in industry coalitions, and carbon policy initiatives.

-Research & Development
+Research and Development

-R&D Focus Areas
+Carbon Capture and Carbon-to-Value Top R&D Focus Areas

-Level of Corporate Investment Interest in Carbontech
+Significant Increase in Corporate Interest in Carbontech Investments

 Companies investing in the sector seem to be looking for outcomes that can both be deployed commercially and have a significant, positive climate impact.
 Some examples of corporate circular carbon investment focus areas in their own words: